-- Software Suppliers must understand how their business could be used for ML/FT/PF. - Further checks should be made when there are possible red flag indicators. - Software Suppliers should refer to the AML Guidance on the importance of Customer Due Diligence/Enhanced Due Diligence and ongoing monitoring and look to apply the principles to third party checks.
+- Software Suppliers should consider the findings of the National Risk Assessment, and any associated documents such as the National Risk Appetite Statement. - Software Suppliers must understand how their business could be used for ML/FT/PF. - Further checks should be made when there are possible red flag indicators. - Software Suppliers should refer to the AML Guidance on the importance of Customer Due Diligence/Enhanced Due Diligence and ongoing monitoring and look to apply the principles to third party checks.